 One day, Fable (Junichi Okada), a famous contract-killer, is ordered to stay low for a year in Osaka.
 While receives Akira Sato as his alter-ego, his partner (Fumino Kimura) is given the identity of Yoko Sato, Akira’s younger sister.

-When contract killer Fudo (Sota Fukushi) and his partner inspect Fable’s last work of art, one of them correctly suspects it’s the work of the urban myth Fable.
-Full of excitement, he states his plan to Fable, kill him and replace him as the new urban myth.
+Not that much later, contract killer Fudo (Sota Fukushi) and his partner find a trace that might lead them to the urban myth called The Fable.
+Full of excitement, he devices a plan to find the Fable, kill him, and replace him as the new urban myth.

 The narrative of The Fable concerns how Fable, the fabled contract killer, is forced to hide behind the image of being a plain citizen within society – a plain citizen with a plain job.
-But, as quickly becomes clear, the fact that his going underground is linked with the Yakuza will eventually become the obstacle for his mission to lay low and his prohibition to kill.
-It is thus only due to this link with the Yakuza – a link threatening to suck him into the world of conflict and violence he was ordered to avoid, that it becomes increasingly difficult to avoid returning to his shadowy life.
-While the impossibility of avoiding his truth originates from the fact that Ebihara knows his legendary reputation, one should also not fail to note that, as is pleasingly revealed in one sequence in the narrative, the possibility of upholding this plain image for the others in society is also function of his skills as assassin.
+But, as quickly becomes clear, the fact that the yakuza organize his ‘disappearance’ will eventually become the obstacle for his mission to lay low and his prohibition to kill.
+It is thus only due to this link with the Yakuza – a link threatening to suck him into the world of violent conflict he was ordered to avoid – that it becomes increasingly difficult to avoid returning to his shadowy life.
+While the impossibility of avoiding his truth is caused by Ebihara knowing his legendary reputation, the difficulty to uphold his mundane image for the other in society is, as is pleasingly revealed in the narrative, exacerbated by the fact that his assassination skills have become a sort of a reflex.

-The central event of the narrative – the event that inaugurates the condition for Fable’s failure of using his skills as an assassin, is not so much Kojima’s release and the tensive conflicts his path of masturbatory infliction of violence and provocation ignites, but the act of him threatening Misaki (Mizuki Yamamoto; The Kirishima Thing (2012)), the girl Fable has taken a liking to, into prostitution.
+The central event of the narrative – the event that introduces the condition for The Fable to break his promise of not using his skills as an assassin, is not so much Kojima’s release and the tensive conflicts his path of masturbatory infliction of violence and provocation ignites, but the act of him threatening Misaki (Mizuki Yamamoto; The Kirishima Thing (2012)), the girl The Fable has taken a liking to, into prostitution.
 What makes this narrative turning point so powerful is the strong aversion Kojima’s vile extortion and threats is able to arouse in the spectator and the tension these acts infuse into the narrative – a tension absorbing the spectator even more strongly into the narrative than already was the case.

 While the central flashback to Fable’s childhood in the structure of the narrative highlights, with a touch of emotionality, Fable’s special relation with his boss (Koichi Sato) and his training, this flashback is also successful in providing, albeit in a subtle way, an explanation for Fable’s many lighthearted quirks – those quirks at the level of eating that do not fail to reveal Fable’s problems to integrate himself.
 The likeability of Fable as a character, for that matter, is not so much function of the emotionality evoked via this flashback but function of those little quirks – his love for comedian Jackal Tomioka (Daisuke Miyagawa) included – that become apparent in the process of integrating himself into the mundane and every-day fabric of society.

-Those that feel that the style of The Fable lacks consistency, fail to see how, by way of a well-structured and a well-paced narrative, Kan Eguchi succeeded in crafting an extremely pleasing and balanced cocktail of blunt bloody violence, nail-biting tension, cool action, and pleasing lightheartedness born from interactions.
+Those that feel that the style of The Fable lacks consistency fail in our opinion to discerning how, by crafting a well-structured and well-paced narrative, Kan Eguchi succeeds in crafting an extremely pleasing and balanced cocktail of blunt bloody violence, nail-biting tension, cool action, and pleasing lightheartedness born from interactions.
 The pleasing structure of the narrative is also revealed by the fact that Yusuke Watanabe managed to erase the manga-like chapter structure and create a natural unfolding narrative.

 As The Fable is also an action-narrative, it should not surprise us that the cinematographical composition is full of movement.
 One can easily discern three tendencies in the application of fluid movement, be it following or spatial.
 The first tendency is the tendency to introduce the setting – the narrative spaces – and characters or narrative elements that are essential to the unfolding of the narrative.
 After framing a narrative space in such introductory way, the subsequent framing of (speech-)interaction between characters is often framed with fixity or semi-fixity.
 The second tendency, as is expected, is the very tendency of supporting action scenes with cinematographical movement.
 And, finally, the third tendency concerns the use of following movement to highlight the movements of characters – mainly Akira Sato’s movement.